lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ```
 SwarmNode - saw you're at 20% participation.

-We built migrate-chart.fun so holders can see complete price action across migrations.
+We built migrate-chart.fun so holders and investors can see complete price action across migrations.
 Working with ZERA and PAYAI currently.

-Can set you up today (free trial) to help with transparency.
-Interested?
+Happy to show you what we built if helpful.
 ```

 ### 2. @acedatacloud (20% participation crisis)